-Summary Prospectus | May 1, 2016 Deutsche Equity 500 Index VIP
+(formerly Deutsche Equity 500 Index VIP)

 Before you invest, you may want to review the fund's prospectus, which contains more information about the fund and its risks.
-You can find the fund's prospectus, Statement of Additional Information and other information about the fund online at deutschefunds.com/vipros.
-You can also get this information at no cost by e-mailing a request to service@db.com, calling (800) 728-3337 or by contacting your insurance company.
-The prospectus and Statement of Additional Information, both dated May 1, 2016, as supplemented, are incorporated by reference into this Summary Prospectus.
+You can find the fund's prospectus, reports to shareholders, Statement of Additional Information and other information about the fund online at dws.com/vipros.
+You can also get this information at no cost by e-mailing a request to service@dws.com, calling (800) 728-3337 or by contacting your insurance company.
+The prospectus and Statement of Additional Information, both dated May 1, 2019, as supplemented, are incorporated by reference into this Summary Prospectus.